rishabhlakhotia/CSE-Lab-Manual/README.md

 # CSE Lab Manual
-This repsitory contains all the Data structure in C Lab's program in the Autonomous curriculum of Dayananda Sagar College of Engineering.
+This repsitory contains all the Lab programs encountered in the Autonomous curriculum of Dayananda Sagar College of Engineering.

 ## Getting Started
 Several options are available to get started:
 * Clone the repo at `git clone https://github.com/rishabhlakhotia/CSE-Lab-Manual`
 * Fork the repsitory if you think you can contribute back

 ## Source
-All the codes in this repo are inspired from the Autonomous curriculum of Dayananda Sagar College of Engineering of Data Structure in C Lab.
+All the codes in this repo are inspired from the Autonomous curriculum of Dayananda Sagar College of Engineering of different practical courses through the semesters.

 ## List of Labs in this Repository
 1. I & II Semester